 Preheat oven to 350 degrees Fahrenheit.
 In a medium-sized bowl, whisk together dry ingredients: flour, cocoa, baking powder, and salt.
 In another, larger-sized bowl, mix wet ingredients: sugar, brown sugar and eggs.
 If you're using nuts, add them to the bowl along with the sugar and eggs.
 The bowl with the wet ingredients should be larger than the bowl with the dry ingredients, because we'll be adding the dry ingredients to the wet ingredients a little later.

-In a 10 inch cast iron dutch oven (typically #8 size, a 4-to-5 quart pot), bring butter and cream to a simmer over medium heat.
+In a saucepan or 9-inch cast iron skillet, bring butter and cream to a simmer over medium heat.
 As soon as the liquid begins to bubble, add chocolate; reduce heat to medium-low.
 Stir slowly and constantly, until chocolate has melted, about 1 minute.
 Remove from heat, and let cool 5 minutes.

 Add the chocolate mix to the large bowl with wet ingredients, whisking until blended.
 Add the dry ingredients into the bowl with the wet ingredients, and mix it thoroughly.
-Pour batter back into the same warm cast iron pot.
+Pour batter back into the greased and papered cast iron pot.
 Be sure to add the batter quickly: it is very thick, and it will congeal within a few minutes.

 Bake until a toothpick inserted into the center comes out clean, about 40 minutes.
 (If you like brownies more gooey, bake for about 35 minutes.)
 Let stand for 5 to 10 minutes to allow the brownie to settle.
-Serve from the pot, warm or at room temperature.
+Run a knife around the edge to loosen the brownies; the parchment paper will keep the bottom from sticking.
+Flip the pot over onto a plate, and remove the parchment paper.
+Serve brownies warm or at room temperature.